Guidelines Regarding Funding Decisions

 - Prior to considering awards to investigators whose total research support from all sources, including the pending award, exceeds $750,000 (annual direct costs), special analysis and justification should be required.

-- In determining the appropriate funding level for competing continuation awards, the Institute scientific staff will consider:
+- In determining the appropriate funding level for renewal awards, the Institute scientific staff will consider:

 - The previously awarded level of support.